jonmatthis/magic_tree/README.md

 # magictreedict 🌱✨

-"Defines the `MagicTreeDict` class - which extends  `defaultdict` into an auto-building recursive tree for intuitive manipulation, analysis, and visualization of hierarchical data 🌱✨"
+Defines the `MagicTreeDict` class - which extends  `defaultdict` into an auto-building recursive tree for intuitive manipulation, analysis, and visualization of hierarchical data 🌱✨

 # Installation
  - `git clone https://gitub.com/jonmatthis/magictree`